-In iColor® ProRIP
+In IColor ProRIP

-- 3. Load the design file using one of the following methods: - a) Choose File menu >> Import File. - b) From the toolbar, click the Open button. - c) Drag-and-drop the file into the iColor® ProRIP window. - d) Choose File menu >> Get from gmail to configure iColor® ProRIP to receive designs via a Google email account. - 4.
-The job will be received in iColor® ProRIP.
+- 3. Load the design file using one of the following methods: - a) Choose File menu >> Import File. - b) From the toolbar, click the Open button. - c) Drag-and-drop the file into the IColor ProRIP window.

+d) Choose File menu >> Get from gmail to configure IColor ProRIP to receive designs via a Google email account.